Standard Model Theory for the FCC-ee Tera-Z stage: In search of the optimal contour of integration in Mellin--Barnes integrals

 This allows us to define Lefschetz thimbles associated with a given critical point as

-where $z(t)$ is the solution of the flow equation \eqref{flow}.
+where $z(t)$ is the solution of the flow equation (\Eref{flow}).
 Thus, the Lefschetz thimble is a collection of all curves flowing into the direction of steepest descent that asymptotically reach the corresponding critical point.
-Note that the real part of the integrand for critical points are in the same time saddle points.
-There exists an alternative direction, in which real part changes the most, i.e., direction of steepest ascent.
-With this direction are associated geometrical structures similar to the Lefschetz thimbles, called anti-thimbles, which satisfy the system of upward flow differential equations
+Note that the real parts of the integrand for critical points are at the same time saddle points.
+There exists an alternative direction, in which the real part changes the most, \ie the direction of steepest ascent.
+With this direction are associated geometrical structures similar to the Lefschetz thimbles, called antithimbles, which satisfy the system of upward flow differential equations

-where $\bar{z}(t)$ are curves that satisfy the following system of upward flow equations
+where $\bar{z}(t)$ are curves that satisfy the following system of upward flow equations:

-The idea of thimbles as a surface of steepest descent appeared in \cite{Pham1,Pham2}.
-It has been shown there that within homology theory an initial contour of integration $\mathcal{C}$ can be changed into a finite sum of thimbles, each associated with one critical point
+The idea of thimbles as a surface of steepest descent appeared in Refs. \cite{Pham1,Pham2}.
+It has been shown there that, within homology theory, an initial contour of integration $\mathcal{C}$ can be changed into a finite sum of thimbles, each associated with one critical point,

-The sum in the above equation goes over critical points and $N_{\alpha} \in \mathbb{Z}$.
+The sum in this equation goes over critical points and $N_{\alpha} \in \mathbb{Z}$.
 In this way, we can change the integration over one surface into the sum of integrals over thimbles.
-In practical implementations of the thimble method it is convenient to take as the initial point a point near the critical point since none of the points on a thimble are known in the beginning besides the critical point.
-Then instead of solving downward flow equations that in this situation will result in a short line segment connecting the initial point to the critical one, we move in the reverse direction, i.e., we solve upward flow equations.
+In practical implementations of the thimble method, it is convenient to take, as the initial point, a point near the critical point, since none of the points on a thimble is known in the beginning, except for the critical point.
+Then instead of solving downward flow equations, which, in this situation, will result in a short line segment connecting the initial point to the critical one, we move in the reverse direction, \ie we solve upward flow equations.
 For the initial condition, it is also important to set a proper initial direction towards the steepest descent path.
-To do this we mimic the method from one dimensional case.
-Therefore, we look at the behaviour of the $f(z)$ in the neighbourhood of the critical point.
-In the general $n$-dimensional space this behaviour is governed by the Hessian matrix $\mathcal{H}$ evaluated at the critical point, i.e., the matrix of partial second derivatives of $f(z)$
+To do this, we mimic the method for the one-dimensional case.
+Therefore, we look at the behaviour of $f(z)$ in the neighbourhood of the critical point.
+In the general $n$-dimensional space, this behaviour is governed by the Hessian matrix $\mathcal{H}$ evaluated at the critical point, \ie the matrix of partial second derivatives of $f(z)$

 with